gustafssone/core-website/docs/tutorials/hello-engine.md

 # Hello Engine

 Get started by running the Qlik Associative Engine in a Docker container on your local machine and communicating with it using [enigma.js](https://github.com/qlik-oss/enigma.js).
+Note that it is a Linux container and will not run in a Windows-run docker-environment.

 ## Prerequisites